BLACK BRITISH THEATRE AND PERFORMANCE

 Although there is no direct actor training offered, as an area of study it will build on any actor’s training.

-Sign up for our Black British Theatre mailing list for news, announcements, and application reminders.
+Sign up for our Black British Theatre and Performance mailing list for news, announcements, and application reminders.

-Your application for Black British Theatre will include:
+Your application to Black British Theatre and Performance includes:

 - Application Form

 - Proposal (approximately 500 words): Tell us why you would like to attend this course.

 When you are ready to begin your application, click the Apply button below.

 Applicants for Summer 2024 who submit their application by the 9 February deadline will receive an admissions decision by 23 February.

 This course presents an exciting opportunity for participants to learn about and experience Black British theatre and performance.
 We will analyse key playtexts that dramatise the Black-British experience as well as identify their dramaturgical and aesthetic underpinnings.
 There will be visits to places of interest and to performances that will support our understanding of the environment in which these plays are developed.
 We shall invite key professionals to shed light on their practice and to offer insight into the practicalities of working in the British theatre industry.